What Are the 4 Ps of Marketing and Are They Relevant?

 What are Moments of Truth in Marketing?

 One of the key ways Burns said she thinks about different aspects of marketing strategies she oversees are called moments of truth.
 Author and marketing guru Robert Rose, writing for the Content Marketing Institute, defined the moments of truth as:

-Beginning with the First Moment of Truth seems to make sense, but there’s an even earlier moment, “made famous by Google,” according to Rose called the Zero Moment of Truth - or ZMOT.
-That is the moment a person is confronted with a problem of some sort and turns to their laptop or phone to look for a product or service to help them.
+Beginning with the First Moment of Truth seems to make sense, but there’s an even earlier moment, “made famous by Google,” according to Rose, called the Zero Moment of Truth - or ZMOT.
+That's the moment a person is confronted with a problem of some sort and turns to their laptop or phone to look for a product or service to help them.

 Another prism through which you can view a customer’s journey from awareness to purchase is called the four Es of marketing.
 Dr. Dionne Boyd, an adjunct marketing professor at SNHU and CEO of Image Architects & Management based in Atlanta, said she finds this method of thinking about products and talking about marketing with her clients more relevant.

 “That’s the new language of how marketing has changed,” she said.